Olmec colossal heads

-The Olmec colossal heads are stone representations of human heads sculpted from large basalt boulders.
+The Olmec colossal heads are stone representations of heads sculpted from large basalt boulders.
 They range in height from 1.17 to 3.4 m.
 The heads date from at least 900 BCE and are a distinctive feature of the Olmec civilization of ancient Mesoamerica.
-All portray mature individuals with fleshy cheeks, flat noses, and slightly-crossed eyes; their physical characteristics correspond to a type that is still common among the inhabitants of Tabasco and Veracruz.
+All portray individuals with characteristics corresponding to phenotypes that are still common among the inhabitants of Tabasco and Veracruz.
 The backs of the monuments are often flat.

 The boulders were brought from the Sierra de Los Tuxtlas mountains of Veracruz.
 Given that the extremely large slabs of stone used in their production were transported more than 150 km, requiring a great deal of human effort and resources, it is thought that the monuments represent portraits of powerful individual Olmec rulers.
 Each of the known examples has a distinctive headdress.
 The heads were variously arranged in lines or groups at major Olmec centres, but the method and logistics used to transport the stone to these sites remain unclear.
 The heads all display distinctive headgear and one theory is that these were worn as protective helmets, maybe worn for war or to take part in a ceremonial Mesoamerican ballgame.